qdrant/landing_page/qdrant-landing/content/documentation/integrations.md

 ```

 ## Aleph Alpha
-Aleph Alpha is a multimodal embeddings' provider.
-Their API allows creating the embeddings for text and images, both in the same
+Aleph Alpha is a multimodal and multilingual embeddings' provider.
+Their API allows creating the embeddings for text and images, both
-latent space.
-They maintain an [official Python client](https://github.com/Aleph-Alpha/aleph-alpha-client) that might be installed
+in the same latent space.
+They maintain an [official Python client](https://github.com/Aleph-Alpha/aleph-alpha-client) that might be
-with pip:
+installed with pip:

 ```bash
 pip install aleph-alpha-client